ABOUT US

 Ililani Foundation began from a deeply personal journey.
 Co-founders John and Patricia have both experienced the pain and impact cancer brings to a family.
 John lost his mom to bile duct cancer in 2016, and Patricia’s mom, an ovarian cancer survivor, passed away from COVID-19 in 2021.
 Both of their families were shaped by those seasons of love, loss, and strength.

 Ililani means “unexpected rain” in ‘Ōlelo Hawai‘i (the Hawaiian language).
 In Hawaiian culture, rain carries significance, symbolizing both challenges and blessings.
-A cancer diagnosis can feel like a storm, but Ililani Foundation exists to bring the unexpected blessings of hope, aloha, and support to cancer patients and their ‘ohana.
+A cancer diagnosis can feel like a storm, but Ililani Foundation exists to bring the unexpected blessings of hope, aloha, joy and support to cancer patients and their ‘ohana.

 In Hawaiian culture, name-giving is sacred and deeply valued.
 We extend our heartfelt mahalo to our VP Board of Directors, Leiali‘i Manoi-Cuban, for taking the time to gift this beautiful inoa (name) to the foundation.